willGuimont/willGuimont.github.io/content/blog/2019-08-27-atom-feed/index.md

 +++
-authors = ["William Guimont-Martin"] title = "Atom Feed" description = ""
-date = 2019-08-27
+authors = ["William Guimont-Martin"] title = "Atom and RSS Feed" description = "Update about the Atom and RSS Feed" date = 2019-08-27
 # updated = ""
 # draft = false